iShares Future Metaverse Tech and Communications ETF (IVRS) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-iShares Future Metaverse Tech and Communications ETF (IVRS) trades at $32.73 with AI Score 44/100 (Grade C).
+iShares Future Metaverse Tech and Communications ETF (IVRS) trades at $32.59.
 The iShares Future Metaverse Tech and Communications ETF (IVRS) offers investors exposure to a globally diversified portfolio of companies developing essential metaverse technologies.
-Market cap: $8.59M, Sector: Financial services.
+Market cap: $8.01M, Sector: Financial services.

-Price live · AI analysis from Jun 13, 2026Analyst Coverage for IVRS: IVRS does not currently have published analyst price targets in our coverage universe.
+Last analyzed: Jun 13, 2026Analyst Coverage for IVRS: IVRS does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
-In the absence of analyst consensus, our AI model evaluates IVRS against Financial Services peers across nine fundamental dimensions and assigns an underweight signal based on the underlying data.
+In the absence of analyst consensus, our AI model evaluates IVRS against Financial Services peers across nine fundamental dimensions and assigns a neutral fundamental signal based on the underlying data.

 How is this calculated? →iShares Future Metaverse Tech and Communications ETF (IVRS) Financial Services Profile